asatpathy314/asatpathy314/README.md

-If you have interesting books/resources/ideas for collaboration feel free to send me an email at satpathy(dot)abhishek001(at) google's email provider.
+if you have interesting books/resources/ideas for collaboration feel free to send me an email at satpathy(dot)abhishek001(at) google's email provider.

 ## What I'm Working on Right Now
 1. [fast.ai](https://course.fast.ai/) - practical deep learning for coders